Stocks reflect little concern of broad trade war: Goldman Sachs

 But other sections of the economy that could be vulnerable to retaliation from U.S. trading partners have held up, according to Goldman, even as the bank’s economists believe such retaliation is likely.

-Shares of agriculture firms, luxury consumer companies and tech companies with high imported cost of goods sold “have generally demonstrated no signs of concern,” the strategists wrote.
+Shares of agriculture firms, luxury consumer companies and tech companies with high imported cost of goods sold“have generally demonstrated no signs of concern,” the strategists wrote.

 “Although equity prices have moved in reaction to the proposed metals tariffs, investors do not appear concerned about escalating trade conflict,” Goldman said in a research note.